Medical Front Office Assistant

-(Prerequisite: Provisional Admission) This course is intended to assist the learner in attaining the skills necessary to achieve academic and professional success and to improve student retention.
-Topics include Getting off to a Good Start, Time and Money Management, Reading Skills, Test taking Skills, Wellness, Information Literacy, Communication Skills, and Career Planning Strategies.
+(Prerequisite: None) This course is designed to provide tools to assist students to acquire skills necessary to achieve academic and professional success in their chosen occupational/technical program of study.
+Topics include: Computer Applications/Technology Skills, Getting off to a Good Start, Learning and Personality Styles, Time and Money Management, Study and Test Taking Skills, Stress Management and Wellness, Communication Skills, and Career Exploration.

-Reinforces the touch system of keyboarding placing emphasis on correct techniques with adequate speed and accuracy and producing properly formatted business documents.
+(Prerequisites: The ability to key 25 gross words a minute on 3-minute timings with no more than 3 errors, COMP 1000 or guided elective) (Co-requisites: COMP 1000 or guided elective) Reinforces the touch system of keyboarding placing emphasis on correct techniques with adequate speed and accuracy and producing properly formatted business documents.
 Topics include: reinforcing correct keyboarding technique, building speed and accuracy, formatting business documents, language arts, proofreading, and work area management.

-Emphasizes the essential skills required for the medical office.
+(Prerequisites: BUSN 1440, BUSN 2310/ALHS 1011, BUSN 2300/ALHS1090 or Guided Elective) Emphasizes the essential skills required for the medical office.
 Introduces the knowledge and skills of procedures for billing purposes.
 Introduces the basic concept of medical administrative assisting and its relationship to the other health fields.
 Emphasizes medical ethics, legal aspects of medicine, and the medical administrative assistant's role as an agent of the physician.
 Provides the student with knowledge and the essentials of professional behavior.
 Topics include: introduction to medical administrative assisting, medical law, ethics, patient relations/human relations, physician-patient-assistant relationship, medical office in litigation, medical records management, scheduling appointments, pegboard or computerized accounting, health insurance, transcription of medical documents, and billing/collection.
 Program students will take exit exam when enrolled in this course.